ashinkarov/termbook/README.md

     positions of the books we read, no settings like colors, default widths, or other options.
   - navigate using chapters.
   - URL links.
+Internal links are related to chapter handling.
   - images.
 This is really tricky to do reliably.
 We know that [w3m](https://github.com/tats/w3m/) can show inline images, which uses either non-standard escape codes or [sixels](https://en.wikipedia.org/wiki/Sixel).
     Some of the newest terminals have an extension to display images (see